 - A proposed syllabus

-- An assignment sheet that describes the service project(s) in greater detail
+- An assignment sheet that describes the community engagement project(s) in greater detail

 - An assignment sheet that describes a critical/reflective journal assignment (see criterion #4 above)